bloomberg/chromium.bb/src/services/media_session/controlling_media_playback.md

 # Active Media Session

 The active media session is the session that would be controlled if there is a user action (e.g. pressing the play/pause key on a keyboard).
-This is the most recent "Gain" media session that requested audio focus.
-We ignore transient and ducking sessions since they are temporary.
+Part of the state that the media session exposes is `is_controllable`.
+If this boolean is true then the media session can be controlled by the user.
+The active media session will be the top most controllable media session.

 # Audio Focus Observer